Best Amazon Prime Day Xbox deals 2022

-Best Amazon Prime Day Xbox deals 2022Here are the best Prime Day deals on Xbox consoles, games, Game Pass, accessories and more.
+Best Amazon Prime Day Xbox deals 2022Here are the best Prime Day deals on Xbox consoles and accessories on day two.

-Amazon Prime Day is underway at last, starting on the 12th of July and running for 48 hours until midnight 13th July.
-We can expect big savings on Xbox games and accessories over these two days, and maybe even a discount or bundle on Xbox consoles.
+Amazon Prime Day is actually Amazon Prime Days, and this is day two.
+The big savings continue on Xbox games and accessories over the next 24 hours, and maybe even a discount or bundle on Xbox consoles.
 We've highlighted all the best offers you can save on down below.

 Today's best Prime Day Xbox deals